Table of Contents

 - Place in the refrigerator at least one hour or overnight.
-The dough can be made up to 3 months in advance and frozen in an airtight container.
+The dough can be made up to three months in advance and frozen in an airtight container.

-- Place on parchment-lined baking sheet and bake in preheated oven until puffed and set around the edge, 8-10 minutes.
+- Place on a parchment-lined baking sheet and bake in the preheated oven until puffed and set around the edge, 8-10 minutes.